bitinn/bitinn/README.md

 bitinn
 ======

-It's 2015, time to write in markdown (and use github as backup)
+It's 2015, time to write in markdown (and use github as backup).

 # Usage